wmo-im/wis2box/docs/source/reference/running/data-pipeline-plugins.rst

 =====================

-Driven by topic hierarchies, wis2box is a plugin architecture orchestrating all the required components of a WIS2 node.  wis2box also provides a data pipeline plugin architecture which allows for users to define a plugin based on a topic hierarchy to publish incoming data (see :ref:`data-mappings` for more information).
+Driven by topic hierarchies, wis2box is a plugin architecture orchestrating all the required components of a WIS2 Node.  wis2box also provides a data pipeline plugin architecture which allows for users to define a plugin based on a topic hierarchy to publish incoming data (see :ref:`data-mappings` for more information).